 - You will be placed in a waiting area or cell.
 When the jail is busy, you will have to wait a while to get processed.

-- You have to answer a bunch of questions, such as what is your legal name, address, birth date and an emergency contact person.
+- You have to answer a bunch of questions, such as what your legal name is, address, birth date and an emergency contact person.

 - They’ll also ask you about your mental and medical history.

 - You will have your mugshot taken.

 - All of your personal property will be taken away from you and stored until you get released from jail.